What is a bad or poor credit rating?

 There are three major credit reference agencies (CRAs) – each with a slightly different scoring system.
 So it’s a good idea to check your credit rating with all three to find out how you rate.
 That way, you’ll know whether you’re likely to get a mortgage.

-Taking steps to protect your credit score is more crucial than ever during the coronavirus (COVID-19) crisis.
+Taking steps to protect and maintain your credit score has always been important.
 That’s especially true if you’re planning on buying a home.

 So it’s important to stay on top of your finances during this challenging time.
 That includes paying your bills on time, and contacting lenders and service providers if you do run into trouble.
 Here are a few things you can do: